Ryu Si-won: Career

 Subsequent to the 2004 broadcast of his drama Beautiful Days in Japan, he started activities there both as an actor and a singer.
 He was the first Korean artist to hold two live concerts at the Tokyo Dome, in December 2008.
 Then in November 2011, he held his 100th solo concert in Japan as part of his 16 concert tour in eight cities, including Yokohama, Nigata, Osaka, Sendai, Nagoya, and Fukuoka; with the final concert on 21 December at Saitama Super Arena.

 On 21 December 2011, Ryu was signed on by Japanese travel agency HIS, for one-year to promotion Korean tourism in Japan.
 Where he was featured in two 15-second commercials in the themes of "Let's go to Korea" and "You are the character of your drama" for Japanese television in January 2012.

 In May 2012, Ryu starred in Channel A's drama Goodbye Dear Wife along with Hong Soo-hyun, Park Ji-yoon, Danny Ahn and Julien Kang.
 He played the role of judo teacher Cha Seung-hyuk who dreams of reuniting with his first love.

+Personal life

+On 6 October 2010, Ryu announced his marriage to a non-celebrity on his fan club's website.
+He officially married on October 26, with celebrities such as Eugene, Kang Ho-dong, and Kim Won-jun attending.
+Their first child was born on 28 January 2011, 3 months after their marriage.
+Ryu's wife filed for divorce on 22 March 2012.
+Ryu's wife filed another suit on blackmail charges in February 2013, as well as accusing Ryu of threatening her.
+In May 2013, Ryu was indicted for secretly tracking his wife with a GPS device and using violence on her when she found out.
+The court ordered him to pay 7 million won for the charges in September, but he appealed the decision.
+The appeal was rejected, and in 2014, the Supreme Court maintained its original ruling, in accord with a lesser court's decision.
+Ryu counter-sued his wife for perjury, and she was fined in 2015.
+The divorce lawsuit officially ended in January 2015.

+Ryu remarried on 15 February 2020 to a non-celebrity.
+Their daughter was born on 11 December 2024.